 Figure 3: Text Box pane selected within Format Shape dialog box

-Within the Format Shape dialog box, locate the Internal margin section (highlighted in red in Figure 3 above).
+- Within the Format Shape dialog box, locate the Internal margin section (highlighted in red in Figure 3 above).
 This section provides options to tweak the space around the text within the text box.
-You'll find four separate boxes to enter values for the internal margins -- these are Left, Top, Right, and Bottom.
+You'll find four separate boxes to enter values for the internal margin.
+These are Left, Top, Right, and Bottom.
 Enter the values or use the up and down arrow to change the margin value in each of these four boxes.

 Figure 4: Text within the shape when not wrapped and same shape with text wrapped

 - Figure 5 shows the difference between the text box with default internal margins and the same text box with changed internal margins.
 You can see the original text box on the left, and the text box on the right has larger margins.

 Figure 5: Compare the same text container with differing margins